Marking with Multi-Format Assessments (MFA)

 • Automark total

-To add these points to the overall student score you can:
+To add these points to the overall student score:

-• Manually add these points to the total score in your marking tool, or
+• Manually add these points to the total score in the marking tool, or

-NOTE: If your marking tool doesn’t accept decimal values, you might need to round these points up or down to the nearest whole number.
+NOTE: If the marking tool doesn’t accept decimal values, points may be rounded up or down to the nearest whole number.

-NOTE: The automark total (student scores on the auto-marked questions) will not be automatically passed on to your marking tool or the LMS grade book.
+NOTE: The auto-mark total (student scores on the auto-marked questions) will not be automatically passed on to the marking tool or the LMS grade book.

 It will need to be entered manually into the marking tool; either by adding it to the total score, or within a rubric criterion created specifically for it.